- About PSI

 According to abundant geological evidence, an asteroid roughly 10 km (6 miles) across hit Earth about 65 million years ago.
 This impact made a huge explosion and a crater about 180 km (roughly 110 miles) across.
 Debris from the explosion was thrown into the atmosphere, severely altering the climate, and leading to the extinction of roughly 3/4 of species that existed at that time, including the dinosaurs.
 Many asteroids of this type are now known; their orbits pass through the inner solar system and cross Earth's orbit.
 Some of these could potentially hit Earth in the future.
 Most, but not all are smaller than the one that hit us 65 million years ago.

-In the late 1970s, a team of geochemists headed by Lewis Alvarez of Berkeley was studying chemical changes in soil layers corresponding to breaks in the fossil record.
+In the late 1970s, a team of geochemists headed by Luis Alvarez and his son Walter Alvarez, both with connections to the University of California at Berkeley, was studying chemical changes in soil layers corresponding to breaks in the fossil record.
 In the soil layer that separates the Mesozoic Era from the Cenozoic Era, dating 65 My ago, they found an excess of the element iridium, which is common in meteorites.
 Meteorites are believed to be fragments of asteroids.
 Therefore, the Alvarez team theorized that an asteroid had hit Earth at this time, and that the debris ejected from the explosion were spread in the soil layer.

 For about ten years, this theory was extremely controversial.
 However, compelling evidence has accumulated to support the theory.

 There are now many lines of evidence to prove that a relatively large impact happened 65 My ago.